All Episodes

 Our future?

-Senator Turbin, you're gonna have to you're gonna have to s uh uh organize this argument.
+Senator Turbin, you're going to have to organize this argument.

-They're either going to come here and be the best and brightest we've got, or they're gonna do jobs that Americans won't do.
+They're either going to come here and be the best and brightest we've got or they're going to do jobs that Americans won't do.

 But you're confusing everybody.

-Are they doing the jobs that uh the neurobiology before uh or or after the uh the lawns, you know, uh uh uh after they have to work the construction projects.
+Are they doing the jobs that the neurobiology before or after the lawns?

 I know it's BS.

-Well, that th that's not the person who's coming across the Mexican border who's coming across the Mexican border.
+Well, that's not the person who's coming across the Mexican border who's coming across the Mexican border.

-These are these are people who have no education that are working at the lowest level.
+These are people who have no education that are working at the lowest level.

 Paul Krugman, liberal writer pro-immigration, says that even with all of that, he favors immigration.